hnarayanan/harishnarayanan.org/content/writing/artistic-style-transfer.md

 The interesting things to note here are that:

-1. Because this filter set is the same as we vary spatial position, once they’ve learnt to get excited about a feature, say a slanted line in one position, they’ve learnt to get excited at any spatial position. i.e. Translation of features around the input image doesn’t matter.
+1. Because this filter set is the same as we vary spatial position, once they've learnt to get excited about a feature, say a slanted line in one position, they've learnt to get excited at any spatial position. i.e. Translation of features around the input image doesn't matter.

-2. We’re no longer ballooning in terms of number of parameters even if the input image size grows a lot or our number of layers grow.
+2. We're no longer ballooning in terms of number of parameters even if the input image size grows a lot or our number of layers grow.
 All we need to learn are the weights and biases that correspond to our sets of filters, which are particularly small in number because of their